-If you do not have a Social Security number for someone in your family who is applying for benefits, you must apply for a number and must provide verification from the Social Security office that you have applied.
-If you are not sure about a number, you must ask Social Security to check the number and provide verification of your request.
+If you do not have a Social Security number for someone in your family who is applying for benefits, DTA may require you to apply for a number and provide verification from the Social Security office that you have applied.
+If you are not sure about a number, DTA may require you to ask Social Security to check the number and provide verification of your request.
 Your TAFDC cannot be delayed or denied while you are waiting for a number.
 See DTA Online Guide (Overview of Social Security Numbers-TAFDC).

 You do not have to apply for or give DTA a Social Security number if you are not seeking TAFDC for yourself because of your immigration status.
 You can still get TAFDC for your children if they qualify for Social Security numbers.